ioBroker/ioBroker.vis/README.md

 -->
 ## Changelog
 ### **WORK IN PROGRESS**
+* (foxriver76) allow to use real html in HTML prepend and HTML append (basic string widget)
+* (foxriver76) fixed problem while editing groups
+* (foxriver76) do not automatically format button text as uppercase
+* (foxriver76) do not automatically show page names as uppercase
 * (bluefox) Implemented the signal icons for React widgets
 * (bluefox) Implemented the last change indication for React widgets
 * (bluefox) Implemented SVG Bool widget as React Component